MicrosoftDocs/win32/desktop-src/DirectShow/iamtimelineobj-getsubobjectguid.md

 ---
-Description: The GetSubObjectGUID method retrieves the GUID of the subobject associated with this timeline object. ms.assetid: c2787e6b-ed72-4a6c-9e1e-c79c00020585
+description: The GetSubObjectGUID method retrieves the GUID of the subobject associated with this timeline object. ms.assetid: c2787e6b-ed72-4a6c-9e1e-c79c00020585
 title: IAMTimelineObj::GetSubObjectGUID method (Qedit.h)
 ms.topic: reference